-What are the main ways to pay for a VPN anonymously?
+How to pay for VPN anonymously?

 At the moment, there are basically two ways to buy VPN anonymously: cryptocurrencies like Bitcoin, and certain gift cards from major stores.
 Both methods have their advantages and disadvantages, and we’ll consider both, in turn, to help find a method which works for you.

 If you want to pay in private for a VPN, Bitcoin is the ideal tool, and is steadily becoming the payment method of choice for privacy-conscious internet users.

 In fact, over 50 percent of major VPNs now accept the world’s largest cryptocurrency.
 We’ll run through some leading Bitcoin-friendly companies in a moment, or you can just browse their websites and check their payment methods page.

 If you haven’t set up a Bitcoin Wallet and bought some Bitcoin, that’s going to be the first step in the process.
 You can purchase currency from exchanges like Coinbase, Changelly or Gemini.
 All of them will create a wallet that can be used on VPN websites to make a payment.